mikecrbenton/JSF_Intro/README.md

 # JSF_Intro
-CSC 470 Software Engineering // Basic project intro to Java Server Faces
+CSC 470 Software Engineering // Basic project intro to Java Server Faces.
+Much of the project codebase is boilerplate, frameworks and project walkthrough.
+All code written for the assignment is labeled and linked below.

 ## Assignment Overview:
 You will download a zipfile of this project with the basic framework already in place.
 The project file is a simple game that